shswhrigjtigogrkf/Hipposite/README.md

-HIPPOSITE 2!
+HIPPOSITE 2!!

-This is a remake of Hipposite/40%-bible, and we will be making this one much better.
+(This is a remake of Hipposite/40%-bible, and we will be making this one much better.)

 NEW FEATURES (hopefully)